Trick Tip: How To Carve On A Snowboard

 Carving explained Step-By-Step

-Now that you saw, how amazingly beautiful Carving can look, let’s dig a bit deeper into the technical aspects of Carving.
-The following video of our friends over at www.snowboard-addiction.com is a great help when learning how to carve or when trying to improve your carving.
+Now that you saw, how amazingly beautiful Carving can look, let’s dig a bit deeper into the technical aspects of it.
+The following video of our friends over at www.snowboard-addiction.com is a great help when learning or when trying to improve your carving.

-We broke down the tutorial into a Step by Step Guide on How to Carve on a Snowboard:
+We broke down the tutorial into a step by step guide carving on a snowboard:

 Step 1: Edge Stacking